TalatiShirish/technichaltask/README.md

 Clone the the repo
 [run npm install]

+# To Test
+Run the app using [run yarn]
+Followed by Use cypress command to run headless/headed

 # Run the test in headless mode
 Open command prompt from root of the project
 [npx cypress run all]